dbca-wa/sdis/docs/source/maintainer_docs.rst

 Documentation
 =============
-The docs source is part of the SDIS source.
+The docs source is part of the SPMS source.
 The docs are built and hosted on readthedocs.org, where a `GitHub incoming webhook <https://readthedocs.org/dashboard/sdis/integrations/>`_ automatically builds the docs on every GitHub push.